Global Health - Kenya

 Selestine Njoga serves as the administration manager in Nairobi, bringing proven administrative strengths to the multiple partner contracts and grants of Global Health - Kenya, totaling approximately $1 million annually.
 From budget to procurement, the manager and team provides research administration with a focus on compliance on government and partner policies and project objectives.

 WSU Global Health - Kenya is addressing knowledge gaps through scholarship and research and is expected to benefit not only Kenya, and more broadly, East Africa and globally.
 This effort requires long-term, sustainable scientific and administrative capacity that transcends any single project,

 contract, or grant.
 In addition, meeting Global Health - Kenya key objectives requires multiple partnerships with a diversity of funding and implementing partners—each with its own sets of objectives, capacities, and constraints.
 Consequently, sustainability and partnership relations are core priorities of WSU Global Health - Kenya.

-The Paul G. Allen School for Global Animal Health conducts a variety of research programs in East Africa that focus on the actions and behaviors of zoonotic disease, the emergence of antimicrobial-resistant strains, epidemiological study of the spread of disease, and the socio-economic impact of zoonotic diseases in small communities.
+The Paul G. Allen School for Global Health conducts a variety of research programs in East Africa that focus on the actions and behaviors of zoonotic disease, the emergence of antimicrobial-resistant strains, epidemiological study of the spread of disease, and the socio-economic impact of zoonotic diseases in small communities.
 These ever-widening research projects allow the school to maintain a holistic understanding of disease impact when developing vaccine and treatment strategies, education programs, and government recommendations.
 By working within one organization, interdisciplinary collaboration helps the Allen School teams conduct innovative research.

 WSU Global Health Kenya Campus based at the University of Nairobi - Institute of Tropical and Infectious Diseases, Nairobi, Kenya.